Skip to main content

 Article

 Artificial intelligence (AI) and machine learning (ML) are transforming consumers’ lives and triggering the concern of governments and regulators.
-The technologies are seen as both a powerful force for good and a risk that could unbalance businesses worldwide and their workforces.
-In this article, we look into these trends and review the benefits AI and ML offer, as well as the risks they pose to the finance sector.
+These AI technologies are seen as both a powerful force for good and a risk that could unbalance businesses worldwide and their workforces.

 Moreover, data-driven financial software development allows organisations to make the best use of human effort by reducing or removing repetitive manual processing via automation.
+Government software is integral to this evolution, offering enhanced tools for regulatory compliance and oversight.

 This shift has also exposed new risk dynamics and challenges to both firms and regulatory bodies alike.